shivraj0124/Backend-Github-Contributions/README.md

 # GitHub Contributions Fetcher

-This script allows you to fetch GitHub contribution data for a specific user using the GitHub GraphQL API.
+This Node.js server serves as the backend for a GitHub Contributions Viewer application.
+It interacts with the GitHub GraphQL API to fetch contribution data for a specified GitHub user.

 ## Prerequisites

-- Node.js installed on your machine
+- Node.js installed on your machine.
-- A GitHub Personal Access Token (PAT) with the necessary permissions
+- GitHub Personal Access Token (PAT) with the necessary permissions.

 ## Installation